-- As is required by institutional policy, any person engaging in human subjects research must complete CITI initial human subjects research training. - Depending on the study type there may be additional training required such as HIPAA or Good Clinical Practice but HRPO does not provide or track this requirements.
-Departments should ensure visiting students are completing all other required trainings. - PIs are responsible for ensuring that all engaged study team members are appropriately trained and qualified to perform any assigned duties. - As is the case with WU employee and students, careful consideration should be given to who is obtaining consent from prospective research subjects and conducting study procedures. - It would be the expectation that high school and undergraduate students are only obtaining consent and performing study procedures under carefully monitored conditions for minimal risk research.
+- As is required by institutional policy, any person engaging in human subjects research must complete CITI initial human subjects research training. - Depending on the study type, there may be additional training required such as HIPAA or Good Clinical Practice.
+HRPO does not provide or track these requirements.
+Departments should ensure collaborators complete all other required trainings. - If collaborators are accessing identifiable information, they must be made aware of all applicable institutional policies regarding use of personal electronic devices found here. - Data should be shared and stored using systems and methods approved by the Office of Information Security.
+Access to research data should be removed when the person has completed their role in the research. - Institutional permissions are trequired to obtain access to EPIC for research purposes.
+Contact the HRPO Executive Director if there are plans to allow the collaborator to access EPIC. - As is the case with WU employees and students, careful consideration should be given to who is obtaining consent from prospective research subjects and conducting study procedures.
+It is expected that collaborators are provided training on the consent process and any study specific procedures they will perform.
+This training is in addition to the institutionally required human subjects training. - High school and undergraduate students should only obtain consent and perform study procedures under carefully monitored conditions for minimal risk research.